 For 2H17, the IT services market growth was led by the project-oriented market, especially the systems integration and network consulting and integration services.
 The growth was driven mainly by contracts from the government sector, which aims to digitalize its services to provide better service to Australian citizens.

 During this cycle, the finance and public sectors have been driving the IT services growth in Australia.
 The finance sector's priority was to save on operational cost and enhance operations efficiencies, whereas the public sector's main objective was to carry out their digital transformation (DX) initiatives.

 DXC, IBM, and Accenture were the leaders of the market during this period.
 After commencing its operations in April 2017, DXC maintained its customer trust as evidenced by strong revenue growth in the second half of the year.
 Although sometimes perceived as a costly solution provider by Australian tech buyers, IBM still has one of the most diverse cloud portfolios in the industry, which drove the lion's share of its revenue through the systems integration market, while continuing to focus on its strategic imperatives: cloud, analytics, mobility, and security.
 Accenture's revenue this cycle was largely driven by its move to the digital space through the acquisition of several start-ups and companies in the country.

-Capgemini S.A., IBM, Oracle Corporation, Cisco Systems, Inc., Accenture plc, Fujitsu Limited, Hewlett Packard Enterprise, Dell Inc., Dimension Data Holdings plc, Telstra Corporation Limited, DXC Technology
+Capgemini S.A., IBM, Oracle Corporation, Cisco Systems, Inc., Accenture plc, Fujitsu Limited, Hewlett Packard Enterprise, Dell Inc., Dimension Data Holdings PLC, Telstra Corporation Limited, DXC Technology Co.